CSU College Readiness and the Early Assessment Program

 Part 1: Early Assessment (11th grade)

-The Early Assessment Program focuses on determining the CSU-level English and Math readiness of public high school students.
-11th grade students voluntarily take an additional portion of the annual California Standards Test (CST).
+The Early Assessment Program focuses on determining the CSU-level English and math readiness of public high school students.
+Juniors voluntarily take an additional portion of the annual California Standards Test (CST).
 The tests are based on CSU placement standards and are intended to provide information about the students’ readiness to compete at the CSU level.
 The tests are scored and, based upon the scores, each student receives a status.